coder/docs/guides/api.md

 one using the [Coder CLI](../cli/index.md):

 1. If you haven't already, [authenticate](../cli/installation.md#authenticate)
-   your CLI with your environment.
+   your CLI with your workspace.
 1. Run `coder tokens create <TOKEN_NAME>`
 1. Save the token that's returned to use in your HTTP headers: